 Let them know that they are not alone, and it’s okay to get help.
 Encourage them to moderate their behavior.
 If students or patients don’t show signs of habitual drinking or abuse of alcohol or other substances, you can make sure they know their risks and how to be safe.

 Behavioral Health Services at Unified Clinics provides a wide range of treatment and intervention services

 Alcoholics Anonymous Meetings

 Find meetings at the Alcoholics Anonymous website.

-Kalamazoo County Health and Community Services
+Kalamazoo Community Mental Health and Substance Abuse Services